OHIO CITY FARM SITS ON SIX ACRES AND IS LOCATED AT BRIDGE AVE. AND W. 24TH STREET

 Ohio City Farm produce is available through our Community Supported Agriculture (CSA) membership, wholesale to restaurants and retail, and during Farm Stand popups throughout the season.

-Ohio City Farm is largely operated by the Refugee Response (TRR), a non-profit that works to empower refugees to become self-sufficient and contributing members of their new communities.
-As an initiative of the Refugee Response, the Ohio City Farm nourishes the community with local food and empowers resettled refugees in Northeast Ohio providing them with employment and training.
+Ohio City Farm is operated by The Refugee Response (TRR), a non-profit that works to empower refugees to become self-sufficient and contributing members of their new communities.
+As an initiative of TRR, the Ohio City Farm nourishes the community with local food and empowers resettled refugees in Northeast Ohio by providing them with employment and training.

-Since breaking ground in 2010, over seven countries have been represented.
+Since breaking ground in 2010, at least seven countries of origin have been represented on the farm team.
 Many refugees working at the farm have a background working agriculture in their home countries and bring a wide range of experience to their work here in Cleveland.
-For our team members, the farm provides a familiar and welcoming work environment that is invaluable when acclimating to a city that is so different from where they came.
+For our team members, the farm provides a familiar and welcoming work environment that is invaluable when acclimating to a new city and country.

-All crops that go into the Ohio City Farm CSA, restaurant orders, farm stand, and farm-to-community food donation program were sown, grown and harvested by the hardworking team employed by the Refugee Response.
+All crops that go into the Ohio City Farm CSA, restaurant orders, farm stand, and farm-to-community food donation program were sown, grown and harvested by the hardworking team employed by TRR.

 Follow along on Instagram @OhioCityFarm